Ph.D. Program Funding

-The Grady Early Fellowship in Forensic Anthropology is an award based on academic excellence.
-Contact Dr. Danny Wescott, director of the Forensic Anthropology Center, for information: email@example.com.
+Contact Dr. Danny Wescott, director of the Forensic Anthropology Center, for more information: email@example.com

 Students presenting the results of their research at professional conferences may seek travel funding from the Department of Anthropology, the College of Liberal Arts, and The Graduate College.
-Visit our graduate travel page (Texas State NetID required for login) or contact Mary Gibson, graduate program assistant, for information: firstname.lastname@example.org.
+Visit our graduate travel page (Texas State NetID required for login) or contact our graduate program assistant, Gerardo Galena, for information.